Master of Arts in Teaching (Single Subject)

 Additional Information for All Admitted Program Candidates: MAT Degree

 Grade Requirement for the Master’s Degree: Courses required for the Master's Degree require a grade of B or better except for the following exception: up to 6 units or 2 courses (whichever is less) may count for the Master's degree with a grade of C or better.
-If a student receives below a C in any course required for the Master’s degree beyond the exception outlined above, the course must be successfully repeated with a grade of B or better in order to satisfy the requirements of the degree program (grades of C- or better will satisfy the requirements for the teaching credential).
+If a student receives below a C in any course required for the Master’s degree beyond the exception outlined above, the course must be successfully repeated with a grade of B or better in order to satisfy the requirements of the degree program.

-Delays: Candidates who have to delay progress in the MA in Teaching with Single Subject Teaching Credential Program will file a "Program Delay Petition" in the Teaching Credentials Office.
+Delays: Candidates who have to delay progress in the MA in Teaching with Single Subject Teaching Program will file a "Program Delay Petition" in the Teaching Credentials Office.
+A Leave of Absence must be filed with the university.
 A student returning after a delay may be accommodated on a space available basis.
 Candidates must return and complete the program within the seven-year limit for graduate programs.

 Advancement to Candidacy Procedures: Each student working toward a Master of Arts in Teaching degree must file an application for Advancement to Candidacy for the degree.
 The purpose of this application is to provide certification to the Office of Graduate Studies that the student will complete the necessary requirements and coursework for the Master’s degree.
 The student must be advanced to candidacy the semester prior to enrolling in EDSS 500.